dave-doyle/dave-doyle/README.md

-### Hi there 👋 Dave here, previous pharmacist, current computer science masters student at UCD Ireland.
+## Hellow World 👋 Dave here
+### Computer Science Masters Student At UCD Ireland.

 Welcome to my GitHub profile!

     🔭 I'm currently working on Tourify, a React based web application using machine learning and geolocation to help users explore the city of Manhattan.
-    🌱 I'm constantly learning and expanding my skills, particularly in Javacript, Python and React.
-Hoping to learn Go in the future.
+    🌱 I'm constantly learning and expanding my skills, particularly in Javacript, Python and React and exited to learn Go in the future.
     👯 I'm always open to collaborating on interesting projects and contributing to the open-source community.
     📫 You can reach me via david.doyle7@ucdconnect.ie.